Bachelor's Admission

 At University College, applications are accepted throughout the year with four deadlines.
 Submit your online application by the deadlines outlined below to start in your preferred enrollment term.

-You can expect a decision via email within two to three weeks after submitting a completed application to the Bachelor of Arts Completion Program.
+You can expect a decision via email within two to three weeks after submitting a completed application.

 Application Checklist